 Kitty Hawks is principal of the New York interior design firm Kitty Hawks Incorporated.
 Her clients include Tom Brokow, Agnes Gund, Michael Ovitz, and Diane Sawyer, and her work has been published in House and Garden , Interior Design , House Beautiful , and Architectural Digest .
 She was the creative director for Perry Ellis, and is a Board member of the Design Trust for Public Space and the Municipal Art Society of New York.
 She has worked on issues ranging from sustainability to the redesign of the taxi cab and the redevelopment of New York’s West Side rail yards.
 In recognition of her practice, Hawks was inducted into the Interior Design Hall of Fame in 2005.

-Kent Kleinman is Professor and Chair of the Department of Architecture, Interior Design and Lighting at Parsons The New School for Design.
+Kent Kleinman is Professor and Chair of the Department of Architecture, Interior Design and Lighting at Parsons School of Design.
 His scholarly focus is 20 th -century European Modernism, and his books include Villa Müller: A Work of Adolf Loos, Rudolf Arnheim: Revealing Vision, The Krefeld Villas: Mies’s Haus Lange and Esters , and a forthcoming translation of Turnovsky’s Die Poetik eines Mauervorsprungs.
 His articles and reviews have appeared in Bauwelt, Progressive Architecture, Domes, A+U, Bauart, Archis and the Architect’s Journal .
 He was awarded a Mellon Foundation’s Senior Public Goods Fellowship and was a Visiting Scholar at the Canadian Center for Architecture in Montreal.
 He has received three Graham Foundation Grants, the national Bruner Prize; two Architect’s Journal 10 Best Books awards; a New York Council for the Arts grant, and a 2001 Progressive Architecture Design Award.